-Next Steps: Baby Watch will assess data performance by local EI program and catchment area populations for each measure.
-Baby Watch will discuss local EI program needs and course of action to improve noncompliance following development of FFY 2021 CAPs.
+Next Steps: Baby Watch will assess data performance by local El program, cultural diversity, and catchment area populations for each measure.
+Baby

+Watch will discuss local EI program needs and course of action to improve noncompliance following development of FFY 2022 CAPs.

-Anticipated Outcomes: Baby Watch will continue to review established targets and engage local EI programs in the ongoing review of data policies and procedures, resulting in fewer instances of noncompliance.
+Anticipated Outcomes: Baby Watch will continue to review established targets and engage local El programs in the ongoing review of data policies and procedures, resulting in fewer instances of noncompliance.